agnostic-apollo/Tasker-Random-Stuff/tasker_config_rty_add/README.md

 <rty>2</rty> == Run Both Together
 ```

-The script finds all tasks with `Run Both Together <rty>2</rty>` tags in an old config file and then adds the same tag to all tasks in the current config file overriding any existing tags of the tasks found.
+The script finds all tasks with `Run Both Together <rty>2</rty>` tags in an old config file and then adds the same tag to all tasks in the current config file overriding any existing `<rty>` tags of the tasks found.
 (The previous duplication issue has been fixed)

 Note that the `<rty>` tags are added before the `<pri>` tags but you can export another backup from tasker to fix the order, it shouldn't matter during importing the new config to tasker.